-Authority to manage Mesa Water's investment program is derived from Section 53607 of the CGC, which authorizes the Board of Mesa Water to delegate authority to invest, reinvest, sell or exchange securities for a period of one year.
+Authority to manage Mesa Water's investment program is derived from Section 53607 of the CGC, which authorizes the Board to delegate authority to invest, reinvest, sell or exchange securities for a period of one year.
 This responsibility may be delegated to the Treasurer/CFO (by Board action), who shall establish written procedures for the administration of this SIP.
-The Board may renew this delegation pursuant to state law each year.
+The Board may renew this delegation pursuant to State law each year.

-The Board of Mesa Water, the General Manager, Treasurer/CFO and the District Secretary shall be signatories on all accounts at commercial banks, the Orange County Treasurer's Money Market Investment Pool (OCIP) and at the State managed Local Agency Investment Fund (LAIF), to access accounts for these and other authorized investments consistent with this SIP.
+The Board, General Manager, Treasurer/CFO and District Secretary shall be signatories on all accounts at commercial banks, the Orange County Treasurer's Money Market Investment Pool (OCIP) and at the State managed Local Agency Investment Fund (LAIF), to access accounts for these and other authorized investments consistent with this SIP.